oma-fse-group/Evac4Bim/README.md

 -	Prescriptions related to corridors are not checked.
 -	Doors must be oriented outwards.

+## Code reference
+An overview of the code is given in [this wiki](https://github.com/YakNazim/Evac4Bim/wiki/Code-reference)

 ## Acknowledgments

 - Dr Pete Thompson and Dr Enrico Ronchi (Lund University) : for their support throughout my thesis work and for introducing me into this research topic.